arcadebridge/arcadeidleengine-website/docfx_project/articles/basic-concepts.md

 You can also extend classes to create your own implementation by creating your own custom implementation that derives from `ObjectDatabase` and `IndexLookup` or `Saveable<T>`.

 > [!TIP]
-> When working in Unity Editor, you might want to disable the auto-save feature in order to test things quickly.
-This will prevent creating unnecessary steps to delete save file and re-run the game again in order to load the desired value.
-For example, when saving the current level, booting scene will be loaded first, and then booting scene will load the scene by using an index that is coming from the current level variable.
-You need to disable the `Save Automatically` feature in the `Automatic Save Load` gameObject inside the `Booting` scene.
+> When working in Unity Editor, you might want to disable the `Save Automatically` feature in the `Automatic Save Load` GameObject inside the `Booting` scene in order to test things quickly.
+Otherwise, you would have to delete the save file and set the initial value for the `Current Level` variable to load the desired scene.
+If you want to learn more, head to the `Booting` section.

 > [!TIP]
 > There is also a `SaveUpgrader` class that handles new Save versions.
 If you need to learn more about this Save Versioning concept, you can find a lot of explanations on the internet.